-While average prices per square meter were already well into the upper four digits in 2019 in metropolitan areas such as Munich (9,569 euros per square meter), Frankfurt am Main (7,280 euros), Stuttgart (7,158 euros), Hamburg (6,324 euros) or Berlin (6,056 euros), capital investors should keep an eye on the real estate market in the east of the country.
-Particularly noteworthy is the city of Leipzig, which has gained significant popularity in recent years and also promises very good prospects in official statistics and forecasts.
-In addition, attractive yields are possible in comparison to the cities just mentioned.
+Let’s take a look at the typical cost per square metre while average prices per square metre in conurbations such as Munich (9,569 euros per square metre), Frankfurt am Main (7,280 euros), Stuttgart (7,158 euros), Hamburg (6,324 euros) or Berlin (6,056 euros) were already in the upper four-digit range in 2019, investors should keep an eye on the real estate market in the east of the country.
+Particularly noteworthy is the city of Leipzig, which has gained significantly in popularity in recent years and also promises very good prospects in official statistics and forecasts.
+In addition, attractive returns are possible compared to the cities just mentioned.

-The future looks bright for Leipzig – Germany’s fastest growing city by 2035
+The future looks bright – Leipzig the fastest growing city in Germany by 2035

-While rural regions are losing inhabitants, cities are booming and gaining in importance as places to live and do business.
-After Berlin, Leipzig is the second-largest city in eastern Germany and has been recording an upward trend in its population figures for years: in 2019, the city of Leipzig reported more than 600,000 inhabitants for the first time, and in 2021 it will already exceed 605,000.
+While rural regions are losing inhabitants, cities are booming and are becoming increasingly important.
+Many families have moved from the country to the city due to greater convenience for work and family life.
+After Berlin, Leipzig is the second largest city in East Germany and has seen an upward trend in its population numbers for years: In 2019, the city of Leipzig reported over 600,000 inhabitants for the first time, in 2021 already over 605,000.
 A trend that will continue, according to the Berlin Institute for Population and Development.
-A forecast showed that Leipzig will be the fastest-growing city in Germany – with a full 16 percent increase in population by 2035.
+A forecast showed that Leipzig will be the fastest growing city in Germany – with a full 16% population growth by 2035.

-According to the HWWI/Berenberg city ranking, Leipzig performs very well in the overall index and also in the comparison of Germany’s 30 largest cities, coming in second (after Berlin in first place).
-Various aspects were examined, such as current economic performance (trend index), future demographic developments (demographic index) and important location factors namely education, innovation, internationality and accessibility (location index).
+According to the HWWI/Berenberg city ranking, Leipzig also scores very well in the overall index and comparison of the 30 largest cities in Germany with 2nd place (after Berlin in 1st place).
+Various aspects such as current economic performance (trend index), future demographic developments (demographic index) and important location factors such as education, innovation, international and accessibility (location index) were examined.

-In terms of economic performance, no other city has improved as significantly and dynamically as Leipzig.
-Apart from this Leipzig does exceptionally well in the trend and demographics index.
-Prof. Dr. Henning Vöpel, Director of the HWWI, sees significant upward development potential especially in the location factors of education & innovation, internationality & accessibility.
+In terms of its economic performance, no other city has been able to improve as significantly and dynamically as Leipzig.
+And Leipzig is also doing exceptionally well in the trend and demographic index.
+Prof. Dr. Henning Vöpel, Director of the HWWI, sees significant upward development potential, especially in the location factors of education & innovation, internationality and accessibility.

-One more reason for capital investors to take a closer look at the Leipzig region and profit from this potential.
-The city not only bundles research and economic potential, but has also gained significantly in attractiveness and quality of life in recent years.
+One more reason for investors to take a closer look at the Leipzig region and benefit from this potential.
+The city not only bundles research and economic potential, it has also gained significantly in attractiveness and quality of life in recent years.
 A wide variety of districts offer a glimpse of history and culture.
-Gohlis attracts with its mansions and parks, Lindenau with its proximity to the water, Plagwitz with its young startup mentality, Connewitz attracts many students and young families.
-Südvorstadt, close to the city center, is a colorful place to live.
-Karl-Heine-Strasse is one of the most popular streets in the city.
-Many small cafés, pubs, bars, restaurants and alternative stores, which offer, among other things, individual fashion, art or decorative items, are lined up next to each other.
-On warm summer evenings, the lively flair of the city is particularly noticeable.
+Gohlis has many villas and parks, Lindenau with its proximity to the lakes and canals, Plagwitz with its young startup mentality, Connewitz attracts many students and young families.
+In central Südvorstadt it is colourful, young liberal area.
+Karl-Heine-Straße is one of the most popular streets in the city for small cafés, pubs, bars, restaurants and many independents for fashion and art etc, are all in close proximity.
+On balmy summer evenings, the city comes alive with music, events, markets, and out-door eating.

-The fact that Leipzig will continue to gain in appeal is not only promised by Burkhard Jung’s (Leipzig’s mayor) plan to make the city the most livable one in Germany, but is also visible through various urban redevelopment measures to further develop, improve and make individual districts more attractive in a targeted manner.
+The fact that Leipzig will continue to gain in appeal is not only promised by Burkhard Jung (Leipzig’s Lord Mayor) plans to make the city the most liveable in Germany but will also be visible through various urban redevelopment measures in order to further develop, improve and make individual districts more attractive.

 „I praise my Leipzig“

-Thus, “Mein Leipzig lob’ ich mir” (I praise my Leipzig) is not only emblazoned in large letters glowing above the Brühl – Leipzig’s large shopping center directly between the picturesque main train station and Leipzig’s historic Old Town – but also speaks from the soul of many Leipzigers.
-According to a survey, 77% of respondents said they were very happy with their lives and 65% were optimistic about the future.
-Meanwhile, Leipzig could even claim the title of “Germany’s happiest city”.
-And the second “Herzlich willkommen” (“Welcome”) sign shining on the Brühl also makes it clear how open and forward-looking Leipzig is.
+Thus, “Mein Leipzig lob’ ich mir” is not only emblazoned in large letters shining above the Brühl – Leipzig’s large shopping centre, directly between the picturesque main station and the historic old town of Leipzig – but also speaks from the soul of many Leipzigers.
+According to a survey, 77% of respondents said they were very happy in their lives and 65% were optimistic about the future.
+For the time being, Leipzig was even able to claim the title of “Germany’s happiest city”.
+And the second lettering “Welcome” on the Brühl also makes it clear how open and forward-looking Leipzig is.

-So for capital investors, the answer to the question “What’s new?” should be: A property in Leipzig.
+For investors, the answer to the question “What’s new with you?” should be: A property in Leipzig.